Read the Latest

 For more information about research, please call our main office at 412-692-6438.

 Glycogen storage diseases (GSDs) are a group of inherited genetic disorders that cause glycogen to be improperly stored in the body.
-People with glycogen storage diseases have a buildup of abnormal amounts or types of glycogen in their tissues.
+Children with glycogen storage diseases have a buildup of abnormal amounts or types of glycogen in their tissues.

 Glycogen is the storage form of glucose in our bodies.
 Glucose is a simple sugar, which is a form of carbohydrate.
 It is found in many foods and is the main source of energy in our bodies.